LegendsUnchained/vpx-standalone-alp4k/external/vpx-1812/README.md

 If your ROM is adding 3 credits per coin:

+- Insert a USB Keyboard into the ALP.
+If you need one [this one works well](https://amzn.to/4fqC1oC).
 - Press 7 when starting the game to enter ROM menu
 - Immediately Press 8 to enter game adjustments
 - Press 7 to advance to the adjustment you want to modify.
 The center slot credit menu is adjustment number 11.